Meta-automatic Sequences: Introduction

-where the argument of the right-hand side depends on the value~$a(n)$.
-Recurrences as in \eqref{displayintroex} do not, in general, fall under the Allouche--Shallit automaticity criterion \cite[Theorem 2.2]{AlloucheShallit2012}, since the argument on the right-hand side of \eqref{displayintroex} is not necessarily equivalent to a polynomial in $n$ of the desired form.
+in which the argument of $a$ on the right-hand side depends on the value~$a(n)$.
+A recurrence of the form suggested in \eqref{displayintroex} would not, in general, satisfy the Allouche--Shallit automaticity criterion, since the argument on the right is not of the required polynomial form.